DeltaW0x/GNX/README.md

 * `cmake -S DirToSource -B DirToBuild` (soon<sup>tm</sup>)

 ### Miscellaneous
-This library depends on [volk](https://github.com/zeux/volk) and the [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) for the Vulkan Backend.
+This library depends on [volk](https://github.com/zeux/volk) and the [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) for the Vulkan backend.
 Both are already included in the library.